 Dentures can be put in and taken out while implants are there to stay.

 Although dental implants have a long history of success with humans, that’s not the case with our beloved pooches.
-There are far fewer case studies, and, as with dentures, our dogs can’t really tell us how the implants are working.
+There are far fewer case studies, and, as with dentures, our dogs can’t tell us how the implants work.

 There have been only a few studies done on this, so there are not a lot of statistics to go with.